-Grace Lee Boggs Lounge is located in Baits II.
+Grace Lee Boggs Minority Lounge is located in Baits II.

 Located in the Thieme House of Baits, the Grace Lee Boggs lounge was dedicated in April 2010 to recognize her work as a social activist.
 Boggs was born in 1915 to Chinese immigrant parents in Rhode Island.
 She earned her BA from Barnard College and her PhD in Philosophy from Bryn Mawr College.
 As a Chinese American woman, Boggs faced racial barriers finding any type of work.
 In the 1940s, she moved to Detroit to help edit the radical newsletter Correspondence.
 There, she met her future husband, an auto worker and activist named James Boggs.
 Together, they championed social issues related to labor and civil rights, feminism, Black Power, Asian Americans, and the environment.
 They also founded the James and Grace Lee Boggs School, a charter school that aims to serve the black and low-income families in the community where the school is located.